XtremeBlaze777/cuda-pim/update1.md

     so there are a couple of approaches we could try:
     - C++ has variadic functions which are similar to python's `*args` and `**kwargs`: `printf(char* str, ...)`
     - Another option is to just use an `argc, argv` approach where we just pass an array of inputs and an array of outputs
-    - We could also just offload this to the compiler which could be tricky but it can recgonize what is on the left and right-hand side of the expression.
+    - We could also just offload this to the compiler which could be tricky but it can recgonize what is on the left and right-hand side of the expression

 - Understanding the LLVM IR representation of TensorAdd (`llvmTensorAdd.ll`):
     - we are passing in %arg and %arg.1 which must be the input buffers
-    - there is a difference between pimAlloc and alloca, it seems like pimAlloc specifically designates it as a buffer for the compute units on the DIMM, while alloca will just get it to RAM.
+    - there is a difference between pimAlloc and alloca, it seems like pimAlloc specifically designates it as a buffer for the compute units on the DIMM, while alloca will just get it to RAM
+    - we are assigning the function `@pimAlloc` (with a tail call optimization) to a register called `%pimAlloc`?